 I do have a couple issues with the film, however.
 The pacing was quite an issue.
 I felt that the story spent so much time with the beasts then it would quickly move to another plot point that was much darker (I’m purposefully being vague so that you go into the movie as blind as possible).
 It’s very slow then all of a sudden flies into the climax of the film which I also found underwhelming.

 The idea behind what causes the climax is a really cool take on dark magic forces that we have yet to see in the Harry Potter cinematic universe and I really hope it’s explored more going forward in the planned sequels for Fantastic Beasts.
 But the way it was executed made the final act feel like a standard mass destruction of a city finale, causing it to feel very flat.
 Regarding what I touched on earlier, I think this movie would have worked better as a novel the way Rowling structured it.

 Fantastic Beasts and Where to Find Them sets up the franchise nicely, bringing back that whimsical feel of Harry Potter while standing on its own.
-Despite its third act deficiencies, I’ll give Fantastic Beasts and Where to Find Them a B. I have a ton of questions that I’m looking forward to being answered!
+Despite its third act deficiencies, I’ll give Fantastic Beasts and Where to Find Them a B.

 Thank you so much for reading.
 What did you think of Fantastic Beasts?
 Comment and let me know!

 What should I review next?
 Whether it’s old or new, the choice is up to you!